Eaviwolph/OCR-C/README.md

 * Image "File.bmp" -> Image tests
 * Cut -> Cuts matrix tests

-CharDetecor include the cutting managment of the picture
+CharDetecor include the cutting management of the picture
 IMGtreatment include the treatment of the picture
 NeuralSystem include the neural network (xor for now)